Chumr26/photo_editor/README.md

-  # Image Editor Web App
+  # photo_editor

-  This is a code bundle for Image Editor Web App.
-The original project is available at https://www.figma.com/design/gUyvhNkvmp5BJfs7VjqAaE/Image-Editor-Web-App.
+  This is a code bundle for photo_editor.
+The original project is available at https://www.figma.com/design/7wfE0HWTE1SsJZ1nwaMu9t/photo_editor.

   ## Running the code